deny her anything

 Her cousin was betrothed.
 Her aunt was finally leaving the north to fulfill the promise that had been made years before.
 It left her the last single female Stark in Winterfell.
 The last broodmare up for auction.
 She feels a familiar panic rising in her throat and her steps getting quicker.

 When Jon came to find her some time later, surely after her absence had been noted, he hadn't hesitated to lower himself to his hands and knees and look under the bed she had been hiding under.
 "I'm too tall to join you now, sister" is all he says, stretching a hand towards her.
 It had been years since she had sought the comfort of her old childhood hidey hole and years since Jon, her constant shadow, had needed to fish her out.
 She takes his hand without hesitation and lets herself be guided out.
-Jon dusts her skirts and sits her down on the bed with a gentleness not even she knew he possessed, it spoke volumes of her current state.
+Jon dusts her skirts and sits her down on the bed with a gentleness she had forgotten he possessed.

 "Alert me to the immeninent danger; it must be frightening if it has the fierce she-wolf of Winterfell cowering under her bed like a wolf pup."
 The smile on Jon's face is teasing, but his eyes are soft, and it leaves Aria like a blown out flame.
 "They're sending me away Jon," is all she can manage before her throat closes with the threat of tears.
 "We all get sent away in the end."
 The answer both satisfies her and infuriates her.
 She and Jon should have been born twins; they could read each other's minds and hearts as easily as their own and there were very few things between them that required explanations but this, apparently, was one.